yash7800/Todo/README.md

 ### Backend Setup

 1. Navigate to the `backend` folder
-2. Create a `.env` file based on `.env.example` and fill in your credentials
+2. Create a `.env` file based on `.env` and fill in your credentials
 3. Install dependencies:
    ```bash
    npm install